 * Growth projections are based on the wider category “Storepersons”.

 The number of packers and movers in employment fell slightly from 2006 to 2013.
 An increase in numbers is projected to occur over the next few years.
-This stable employment pattern means that there should be openings for new workers as older ones retire.
+This stable employment pattern means that there should be openings for new workers.

 Source: Statistics NZ Census and MBIE projections